 TGbe editor: modify the first paragraph in subclause 9.4.2.21.11 of Draft REVme 1.0 as:

-The Transmit Stream/Category Measurement report applies to TIDs for Traffic Streams associated with TSPECs, to TIDs for Traffic Categories for QoS traffic without TSPECs.
+The Transmit Stream/Category Measurement report applies to TIDs for Traffic Streams associated with TSPECs, to TIDs for Traffic Categories for QoS traffic without TSPECs or with QoS Characteristics elements.
 The format of the Measurement Report field corresponding to a Transmit Stream/Category Measurement report is shown in Figure 9-310 (Measurement Report field format for Transmit Stream/Category Measurement report).

 TGbe editor: modify the following figure in subclause 9.4.2.21.11 of Draft REVme 1.0 as: